willgarcia/rotc/01-docker/01-01-docker/README.md

 Update the `TEAM_NAME` environment variable with your own team name in the following command and run it to tag the `dockercoins_webui` Docker image.

-If you are on Windows:
+If you are using PowerShell on Windows:

 ```console
 $env:TEAM_NAME="[team-name-placeholder]"